Looking for a Privacy Lawyer to advise on privacy compliance, data breach notifications or privacy policies?

 Data breaches and Privacy Law

 Have you had your systems hacked?
-Consider if that also resulted in a data breach.
+Consider if that also resulted in an eligible data breach.

 In February 2018 the notifiable data breach scheme was enacted through legislation which amended the Act.
 APP entities, including private companies which are not otherwise excluded from compliance, are required to notify the Office of the Australian Information Commissioner (OAIC) if they are affected by a notifiable data breach.
 In simple terms the Act states: